montanariPY/IT-8A/README.md

-# IT-8A
+# 8A IT
-projects for 8A class
+IT Projects from 8A.